 Ecology in a changing climate

-This class will be lecture and discussion-based with students expected to actively participate and work with one another in and outside of class on course projects.
+This class will be lecture and discussion-based with students expected to read multiple scientific papers, actively participate, and work with one another in and outside of class on course projects.
 Knowledge of fundamental concepts in ecology and evolution will be key for keeping pace with the course.

 At the end of the course, you should be able to:

 (1) Explain the basic science of anthropogenic climate change

 (2) Describe the major physical and biological evidence of climate change

 (3) Describe the organizing levels of ecology and how they are relevant to understanding and predicting climate change impacts

 (4) Describe the major ecological impacts of climate change and how they mechanistically occur

 (5) Debunk the top five myths related to climate change impacts

 (6) Understand the major sources of uncertainty about how much warming will occur in the future, and over what biological timescales